PeterCamilleri/CX16/utilities/README.md

 Decrement      | dec_var_16 | dec_zpp_16 | dec_zpy_16
 Adjust         | adj_var_16 | adj_zpp_16 | adj_zpy_16
 Test           | tst_var_16 | tst_zpp_16 | tst_zpy_16

+It will be noted that these names are a bit long winded. they are certainly not the terse 3 or 4 characters long that are common.
+There are reasons for this choice too.
+* The names contain more information about the macro.
+In this case the operation, the addressing mode, and the size of the target data.
+* The longer names are much less likely to conflict with an existing names than would be the case for terse names.
+Until assemblers get concepts like namespaces, this will have to do.

+Finally it will be noted, that this is a lot of code!
+That is the beauty of macros.
+The one you don't use, don't take up any space in your target system.

+Details about each of the macros follows:

 #### set_var_16